-In addition, in order to receive Internet Society Foundation funding, organizations must have an official bank account in their name (based on their legal registration), demonstrate openness in their organizational processes, as well as a balanced agenda.
+IGF and Schools of Internet Governance funding is available to organizations who are directly involved in the planning and execution of a recognized NRI or a School on Internet Governance.
+In addition, in order to receive Internet Society Foundation funding, organizations must have an official bank account in their name (based on their legal registration) that can receive funding from a U.S.-based bank.

 Application Review Process